rescript-association/genType/README.md

 **Here are the concrete commands to run:**

 ```
-# Make sure to commit all current changes, the working branch should be clean
+# Make sure to commit & push all current changes, the working branch should be clean
+# and synced up with your remote branch

+# Also make sure that your current branch is explicitly set to the relevant remote
+# (`git push` instead of `git push origin master`)
 git status

 # For patches (0.0.X+1)